assaf/zombie/README.md

 ## Walking

 To start off we're going to need a browser.
-A browser maintains state across requests: history, cookies, HTML 5 local and session stroage.
-A browser has a main window, and typically a document loaded into that window.
+A browser maintains state across requests: history, cookies, HTML 5 local and session stroage, etc.  A browser has a main window, and typically a document loaded into that window.

 You can create a new `zombie.Browser` and point it at a document, either by setting the `location` property or calling its `visit` function.
 As a shortcut, you can just call the `zombie.visit` function with a URL and callback.